maria-hampel/hpc-workspace-v2/README.md

 ### testing with VM

-A first Vagrant file is provided to allow testing with rocky linux 8, this should allow to test capability version as well as setup with root_squash filesystems.
+Vagrant files are provided to allow testing with rocky linux 8 and rocky linux 9. this should allow to test capability version as well as setup with root_squash filesystems.